‘Orange Is The New Black’ Season 5: Premiere Date, New Trailer Revealed

 Orange is the New Black Season 5 finally has a premiere date.
 Streaming service giant Netflix has revealed that the prison dramedy series will return with new episodes on June 9.

 Not only will the Litchfield ladies be back this summer but Netflix has also teased what’s to come in Orange is the New Black Season 5 via a short clip.
-Not much can be picked up from the video but it was clear that there’s tension brewing as faces of some of the well-loved characters of the series, including Piper (Taylor Schilling), Nicky (Natasha Lyonne) and Alex (Laura Prepon), were shown.
+Not much can be picked up from the video but it was clear that there’s tension brewing as faces of some of the well-loved characters of the series, including Piper (Taylor Schilling), Nicky (Natasha Lyonne), and Alex (Laura Prepon), were shown.

 The trailer ends with a familiar scene in which Daya, played by Dascha Polanco, is aiming a gun at a corrections officer.
 It can be recalled toward the end of Orange is the New Black Season 4 that Daya is determined not to let her friend Poussey (Samira Wiley) die in vain.